Safe Congregation Policy

 Prevention through Training and Education

 Greater understanding of the complexities of sexuality and abuse will help us avoid situations that could lead to abuse or false accusations.
-The Board of Trustees, Religious Education (RE) Committee, and Membership Committee will implement the following education program:
+The board, Religious Education (RE) program, and Membership Committee (or equivalent) will implement the following education program:

-For our children and youth, the RE Committee will provide:
+For our children, youth, and families, the RE program will provide:

-- Age-appropriate information about development and sexuality to empower our children to protect themselves and report abuse
+- Age-appropriate information about development and sexuality to empower our children to protect themselves and report abuse, such as the Our Whole Lives program for elementary, junior high and senior high students;

-For RE Teachers and other volunteers working with children and youth, as well as temporary child care providers paid on an hourly basis, the RE Committee will provide:
+For RE Teachers and other volunteers working with children and youth, as well as temporary child care providers paid on an hourly basis, the RE Team (or equivalent) will provide:

-- Training and written information designed to prevent child abuse
+- Training designed to educate volunteers to recognize and prevent child abuse.

-For all paid staff, including those working with children and youth in a supervisory role, the RE Committee will provide:
+For all paid staff, including those working with children and youth in a supervisory role, the RE Team (or equivalent) will provide:

-For the entire Congregation, the Board of Trustees will provide:
+For the entire congregation, the RE Team (or equivalent) will provide:

-- Information on child abuse including workshops, adult RE classes, and/or written materials
+- Information on child abuse detection and prevention, including workshops, adult RE classes, and/or written materials.

-For new members of the church, the Membership Committee will provide:
+For visitors and new members of the church, the Membership Committee (or equivalent) will provide:

 Prevention through Screening and Supervision of Adults Working with Children and Youth

-All RE Teachers and other adults working with children and youth in a supervisory role must have:
+All Religious Education Teachers and other adults working with children and youth in a supervisory role must have:

-- Attended at least 1 training session on child abuse put on by, or approved by, the RE Committee or the Board of Trustees
+- Attended at least 1 training session on child abuse put on by, or approved by, the RE Team (or equivalent) or the board , with updated training offered annually;

 Child care providers paid on an hourly basis must have:

-- Received written information designed to prevent child abuse
+- Received written or video training information designed to prevent child abuse;

-- Additionally, all child care providers in a supervisory role must have attended at least 1 training session on child abuse put on by, or approved by, the RE Committee or the Board of Trustees
+- Additionally, all child care providers in a supervisory role must have attended at least 1 training session on child abuse detection and prevention put on by, or approved by, the RE Team (or equivalent) or the board.

 Criminal background checks will be conducted for all paid adult staff prior to hiring or contract signing, and for adult teachers working with the children and youth.
-In the case of paid staff, information will be shared with the Human Resources Committee and Board of Trustees as appropriate.
+Background checks will be renewed at least every 24 months.
+In the case of paid staff, information will be shared with the staff supervisor and/or Human Resources Committee (or equivalent) and the board as appropriate.

-For religious education classes, whenever possible we have 2 adults per classroom.
+For religious education classes, whenever possible we have 2 unrelated adults per classroom.
 In the event that there is only 1 adult, there must be at least 2 children/youth and the classroom area must be visible to another adult.
-Exceptions to this guideline (for example, to transport children from one location to another) require written permission from parents.
-On overnight events, there must be at least 2 adults present without exception.
+Exceptions to this guideline requiring 2 adults with children or youth unrelated to them (for example, to transport children from one location to another) require written permission from parent/guardian.
+On overnight events, there must be at least 2 unrelated adults present without exception.

-The RE Committee will also develop and publicize additional guidelines concerning other child safety issues such as:
+The RE Team (or equivalent) will also maintain and publicize additional guidelines concerning other child safety issues such as:

 - Supervision of and responsibility for children and youth before and after church-sponsored events while waiting for parents/guardians to pick up the child or youth